martinrybak/futuristic/README.md

 }
 ```

+The `futureBuilder` parameter is required.

-The optional `onError` callback can be used to handle the error event, such as displaying an alert dialog or sending to a logging provider.
+The optional `onError` callback can be used to handle the error event by displaying an alert dialog or sending to a logging provider, for example.
 It can be used in place of or together with the `errorBuilder`.
 A `retry` function is provided as a parameter that can be called to "retry" the `Future`.
 Be careful not to call `retry` without user interaction to avoid creating an infinite loop.
+This callback will **not** be retriggered as a result of a widget rebuild.

-The optional `onData` callback can be used to handle a successful result, such as displaying an alert dialog or performing navigation.
+The optional `onData` callback can be used to handle a successful result by displaying an alert dialog or performing navigation. for example.
 This can be used in place of or together with the `dataBuilder`.
+This callback will **not** be retriggered as a result of a widget rebuild.